sakamoto-poteko/neko/README.md

 To combine multiple outputfile, just `cat` them together.

-__WARNING:__ Never use the output files cross the version.
+__WARNING:__ Never use the output files across versions.
 It's supposed to be broken.

 ### のぞみ (nozomi)

-Nozomi trains the ann.
+`Nozomi` trains the FFNN.

 ```
 ./nozomi metrics_this_author metrics_not_this_author trained_data_to_save